ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 A problem of size 50 will take more than 1,700 years!
 Thus, exponential growth is radically different than the other growth rates shown in the table.

-In summary, buying a faster computer will only work for some algorithms -- if they are logarithmic, linear or linearithmic then a faster computer might have a real impact.
+In summary, buying a faster computer can have some benefits, but they are of a different nature than an algorithmic speed-up, going from a slow to a faster complexity class.
-But if your algorithm is quadratic or worse then it is often better to change to an algorithm with better growth rate, than to buy a new computer.
-(Provided *there is* a better algorithm, of course!)

-### Plotting and tabulating growth rates
+#### Plotting and tabulating growth rates

 Another way of comparing different growth rates is to draw a graph.
 @Fig:growthGraphs plots the six growth rate equations from above.